"Why the Hell isn't THIS on DVD yet?" -- Number 23

 |Publicity still with Silvers, Guttenberg and Kutee|

 THE CHICKEN CHRONICLES does have a few grossout gags concerning the handling and preparation of food at “Chicken on the Run” (based loosely on the chain Chicken Delight, where Diamond worked as a teen) and one can see an influence on many of the teen films that would follow.
 The young actors are appealing.
-Likely, inexperience was the main culprit for the film’s shortcomings: this was Diamond’s first screenplay, and Simon’s first and last dramatic feature.
-Ultimately, THE CHICKEN CHRONICLES is neither funny enough nor serious enough to be anything but a late 1970’s curio.
+Likely, inexperience was the main culprit for the film’s shortcomings: in addition to being Diamond's first feature, this was Simon's first and last.
+Ultimately, THE CHICKEN CHRONICLES is neither titillating enough nor funny enough: merely a late 1970’s curio.

 So….why isn’t this on DVD?